 What kinds of works would this policy apply to?

 The policy applies to “scholarship,” which is typically presented in peer-reviewed scholarly articles, book chapters, and conference proceedings.
-Many of the written products of faculty effort may not fall into this category: e.g. books and edited collections, open conference papers, newspaper and magazine articles, blogs and social media commentary, fiction and poetry, performances, artworks, ephemeral writings, lecture notes, lecture videos, software, or other such works.
+Many of the written products of faculty effort may not fall into this category: e.g. books and edited collections, newspaper and magazine articles, blogs and social media commentary, fiction and poetry, performances, artworks, ephemeral writings, lecture notes, lecture videos, software, or other such works.
 The York University policy does not and is not meant to address these other classes of work.
 However, faculty are encouraged to enhance the visibility and preservation of all research-related outputs and the democratization of knowledge by making their work freely available online.

 It doesn’t.
-This policy fully respects faculty freedom to submit new work to the journals of their choice.
+This policy fully respects researcher freedom to submit new work to the journals of their choice.
 However, the policy reminds researchers that they need not work as authors, editors, or referees for publishers who act against their interests (in particular, their interest in having their research read).
 Moreover, the policy signals a commitment by the university to support and encourage faculty and researchers electing to publish their work in open access journals, or seeking permission to deposit published articles in its institutional repositories.

 How does the Policy impact me?